osudrl/TeleJoy/README.md

 ```

-Once extreme joystick is set by `#define JOYSTICK_SIZE 64`, the telejoy project should be able relay enough joystick axes to the operating system.
+Once extreme joystick is set by `#define JOYSTICK_SIZE 64`, the teensy should be able relay enough joystick axes to the operating system.

 ## Uploading to the Teensy

-placeholder
+To upload the telejoy sketch (`thisrepository/teensysrc/telejoy/telejoy.ino`) to the Teensy, reference the [PJRC page on Teensyduino usage](https://www.pjrc.com/teensy/td_usage.html) to complete the following:

+1. Connect the Teensy board to the computer via micro-usb
+2.

 ## Binding with the TARANIS plus